Initiative on the Holocaust and Professional Leadership

 Ann O’Rourke is a program coordinator for the Museum’s Law and Justice Initiatives, facilitating leadership programs for law enforcement officers and members of the judiciary.
 She also manages the development of program resources, including translations of historical legal documents, creation of a trainer’s manual for the “Law Enforcement and Society” program, and a banner exhibition on the Holocaust used in off-site judicial programs.
 Previously she worked in the Museum’s Division of the Senior Historian, helping develop content for Museum programming, serving as a docent, and responding to public inquiries about Holocaust history.
 She received a BA in history and theology from the University of Notre Dame and spent a year on a Fulbright scholarship to the Diplomatic Academy of Vienna in Austria, where she completed a diploma (a one-year post-graduate program) in international studies.
 Ann also holds an MA in Democracy and Governance from Georgetown University.

-Sarah Reza is manager of the Museum’s Law and Justice Initiatives, responsible for building and maintaining program partnerships, expanding program outreach to new locations, and spearheading programming and resource development.
-Previously she worked as a Museum visitor services representative and has contributed to several institution-wide projects, including evaluations, outreach, and planning.
-Prior to coming to the Museum, she worked at the Corcoran Gallery of Art.
+Sarah Reza is manager of the Museum’s Law and Justice Initiatives, overseeing programs for law enforcement, judges and attorneys.
+Her work includes developing programmatic strategies, building and maintaining partnerships, expanding program outreach, and spearheading programming and resource development.
+She has contributed to several institution-wide projects, including evaluations, outreach, and planning.
+Prior to coming to the Museum, she worked at the Corcoran Gallery of Art in Washington, DC.
 She received a BA in film studies from the University of Wisconsin–Madison and an MA in museum studies from The George Washington University.

 Civic and Defense Initiatives